tatmanblue/tatmanblue/README.md

 - Unity projects shared with Max Capacity and Pitcairn Island
 - [TatmanGames](https://www.tatmangames.com/) and [personal websites](http://tatmanblue.com/)

 A lot of the public repos are archives of *very old projects* I no longer work on.
-These are uploaded into github for archival purposes only.
+These are uploaded into github for archival purposes only and are marked `archive`.

 Looking forward to hearing from you.
 In the mean time, check out my [YouTube Channel](https://www.youtube.com/channel/UCmvNJdvUxgwUWeNh4nLNoiQ) for video updates.